Mouth Breathing

 Decreases anxiety.

-Makes you less likely to cough
+Makes you less likely to get sick.

 Improves athletic performance